-How would you like a cupcake with chunks of creamy white chocolate, studded with rub red pieces of cherries?
+How would you like a cupcake with chunks of creamy white chocolate, studded with ruby red pieces of cherry?
 What if you encountered a gooey dark chocolate and then a crunchy multilayered biscuit at the bottom of it all?
 These cherry cupcakes fit the description and I’m going to tell you how to do it.

 And I call them Zellers bottom cupcakes!